carpentries-incubator/hpc-intro/_episodes/13-modules.md

 ```
 {: .output}

-So using `module unload` "un-loads" a module along with it's dependencies.
+So using `module unload` "un-loads" a module along with its dependencies.
 If we wanted to unload everything at once, we could run `module purge` (unloads everything).

 ```